yolandaZENG/deck.gl/docs/api-reference/carto/carto-sql-layer.md

-# CartoSQLLayer
+# CARTO SQL Layer

-`CartoSQLLayer` is a layer to visualize data hosted in your CARTO account and apply custom SQL.
+`CartoSQLLayer` is a layer to visualize data hosted in your CARTO account and to apply custom SQL.

 ```js
 import DeckGL from '@deck.gl/react';